QuentinRa/blog.quentinra.dev/tools-and-frameworks/knowledge/architecture/index.md

 * 🗃️ databases
 * 🔦 programming languages
 * ...

+This section gathers fundamental concepts to understand how systems operate at low-level/near the machine.
 </div><div>

-This section gathers fundamental concepts to understand how systems operate at low-level/near the machine:

-* 📦 storage (numbers, strings...)
+This includes topics such as:

+* 📦 Signed or Unsigned; Little- or Big- endian...
-* 🍎 arithmetic operations
+* 🍎 Types, arithmetic, overflow, machine representation
 * ...
 </div></div>